Student Association

 Online New Student Orientation

 While UMA offers on-site orientations and students are invited to experience all orientation options, all incoming students are expected to complete the online format.
-Click on the button below for more information.

 New students, are you activated?